paulina-01/OpenAIr/README.md

 Welcome to OpenAIr, a comprehensive analysis of amenities impact on Airbnb success using the [InsideAirbnb dataset](https://insideairbnb.com/get-the-data/).

 # Getting Started
-For the final project results, once git cloned on your platform, cd into the Final Project/FinalProject_32.ipynb file and make sure the filtered_file.csv is available.
+For the final project results, once git cloned on your platform, ```linux cd Final Project/FinalProject_32.ipynb ``` file and make sure the filtered_file.csv is available.
 Run the first few lines of code to make sure the csv file is connected to the notebook.

 ```python